corda/corda/docs/source/gcp-vm.rst

-Deploying Corda to Corda Testnet from an Google Cloud Platform VM
+Deploying Corda to Corda Testnet from a Google Cloud Platform VM
 ====================================================

 .. contents::